IvanVasiunin/investment-calculator/README.md

 # For developers

+This project was created with Create React App.

+In order to run the project:

 - Clone the project to your computer
 - Install all dependencies with: npm i
 - To start your project, use the command: <code>npm run dev</code>